The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.

 We planted a miniature Ginko tree and the rest of the plantings went in (all low maintenance and drought resistant plants).
 Surprisingly, the Ginko tree is drought tolerant after the first three years too!

 Over the years, I’ve experimented with switching up the plants and also the ‘decor’ in and around the rock garden.
 One year I added a sitting frog on a concrete base to give a bit of height interest.
-You can also see the chair planter nestled over the fern to the right of the rock garden.
+You can also see the chair planter nestled over the fern beside the rock garden (see creative planter ideas).

 To help keep the ‘Snow in Summer’ at bay, I introduced these creepers.
 They also spill over the edges to soften the hard rock.

-Once the rock garden was done, we turned our attention to finishing the dry creek bed (as you saw in Part 1):
+Once the rock garden was done, we turned our attention to landscaping a dry creek bed (Part 1 of the low maintenance garden series):

-To recap, here’s the before and after of the complete dry creek and rock garden projects.
+To recap, here’s the before and after of the dry creek and rock garden projects.

-When it was all complete,the south east corner of our backyard went from a lonely patch of grass to this lush green space.
+The south east corner of our backyard was totally transformed from a lonely patch of grass to this lush green space.

 At Birdz of a Feather, we’re feathering the nest… one room at a time.
 Follow our blog here or on Bloglovin’ to see other DIY projects, in and around the home.
-You can also follow us on Pinterest our Youtube channel and on Facebook.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.